Which Expenses Qualify

 When a Trustee Advances Personal Funds

-Sometimes a trustee needs to spend personal money to protect trust property, whether to cover an urgent tax payment, prevent a foreclosure, or handle an emergency.
-Arizona gives that trustee more than just a right to be repaid.
+Sometimes a trustee must spend personal money to protect trust property.
+For example, they may need to cover an urgent tax bill or prevent a foreclosure.

 An advance by the trustee of money for the protection of the trust gives rise to a lien against trust property to secure reimbursement with reasonable interest.

-A.R.S. § 14-10709(B)The lien means the trustee's claim for reimbursement is secured by the trust assets themselves.
-This provides real protection for trustees who step up financially to safeguard the trust, ensuring they are not left out of pocket while waiting for the trust to settle its debts.
+A.R.S. § 14-10709(B)The lien means the trustee's claim is secured by the trust assets.
+This gives real protection to trustees who act in good faith.
+As a result, they are not left out of pocket while the trust settles its debts.